estin/cywad/README.md

 Binary file (standard input) matches
 ```

-You can check [openapi.yaml](openapi.yaml) for all available rest API.
+You can check out [openapi.yaml](openapi.yaml) for all available rest API methods.

 ## License